Baringhup

 The surrounding landscape is characterised by rolling hills, grazing paddocks, and patches of remnant bush typical of the Mount Alexander region.
 Residents enjoy a peaceful semi-rural lifestyle with easy access to the nearby township of Castlemaine, which offers schools, shops, and community services.
 The locality has an active community committee that organises local events, maintaining the close-knit character that defines many small Victorian country settlements.

-Baringhup falls under postcode 3463 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ripon (Western Victoria) electorate.
+Baringhup falls under postcode 3463 and is governed by the Mount Alexander Council (Local Government Area).
+For federal elections, residents vote in the electorate of Mallee, while state elections fall under the Ripon (Western Victoria) electorate.

 Location